Azure/iot-edge-opc-publisher-v1/README.md

 This configuration batches as much OPC node value updates as possible.
 The maximum IoTHub message size is 256 kB, which is configured here.
 There is no send interval requested, which makes the time when data is ingested completely controlled by the data itself.
 This configuration has the least probability of loosing any OPC node values and can be used for publishing a high number of nodes.
 When using this configuration you need to ensure, that your scenario does not have conditions where high latency is introduced (because the message size of 256 kB is not reached).

-## Performance and Memory Tuning OPC Publisher V2.6 and above

-TODO